appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 3) Kafka User Management in Kafka UI

 ## Add ACL and Users using Reconfigure KafkaOpsRequest
-A Kafka topology instance has already deployed with one default user.
-We have also deployed Kafka Connect Cluster and Connectors(mongo-source, s3-sink).
-You can find the video [here](https://youtu.be/21BN-uRsMzs?feature=shared), to deploy Kafka Connect Cluster and Connectors.
+Let's assume a Kafka cluster `kafka-prod` is already deployed using KubeDB.
+We have deployed Kafka cluster with 2 brokers and 2 controllers.
+In our previous webinar, we have deployed Kafka Connect Cluster `connect-cluster` and Connectors(`mongo-source`, `s3-sink`).
+You can find the webinar [here](https://youtu.be/21BN-uRsMzs?feature=shared), to get the details of deploying Kafka Connect Cluster and Connectors.

 Now reconfigure Kafka adding `ACL`, Users(`alice`, `bob`) and a superuser `admin` with KafkaOpsRequest.
 At first, we will create `broker.properties` and `controller.properties` file containing required configuration settings.
 ```bash